 Virtual phone number services: MightyCall vs. Grasshopper

-- Call load.
-Depending on the size of your business and the field of work, you will get different volumes of incoming calls to your virtual phone number.
+Depending on the size and sphere of your business, you will get different volumes of incoming calls to your virtual phone number.
 Service providers generally offer multiple rating plans with included minutes/messages and a package of features.
-Try finding the most suitable one for your needs, but bear in mind that in case your initial estimate is incorrect or if your business grows, there should be a painless way to amend the package or switch to another one the next month.
+Try finding the package best for you, but there should be a painless way to switch plans if your needs change.

-- Extensions.
-Multiple extensions allow to forward calls by means of a short “tail” following the main business number.
-For now, it is the most convenient way for your clients or employees to keep in touch with different divisions of your company directly.
-It makes communication efficient and flexible.
-In case you are not a sole entrepreneur, consider providers which don’t charge for additional extensions.
+Multiple extensions allow you to forward calls by means of a short “tail” off the main business number.
+This is the most convenient way for your clients or employees to keep in touch with different divisions of your company and makes communication efficient and flexible.
+If you are not a solo entrepreneur, consider providers which don’t charge for additional extensions.

-- Complexity.
-A typical virtual call-processing system is quick and easy to deploy because it doesn’t require dedicated equipment.
+A typical virtual call-processing system is quick and easy to deploy because it doesn’t require any dedicated equipment.
 Using and configuring the system is another story, though.
-You don’t want to spend hours poring over manuals or trying to make some sense by trial-and-error, do you?
-Opt for providers who offer clear explicit instructions on the matters you find important.
+Opt for providers who offer clear instructions on the matters you find important.
 It’s even better if their website offers video instructions and a customer support team is ready to help.
-By the way, there’s no need to take a provider’s easy-to-use claims for granted ― many of them offer trials or demo versions.
+Also, don’t take a provider’s easy-to-use claims at face value ― many offer trials or demo versions.
 Don’t hesitate to give them a try.

-- Technical support.
-Nothing is perfect in this mundane world, so sooner or later problems occur even with the most stable systems.
-Make sure your provider has a professional support team and they are accessible and ready to assist with your requests.
-That’s why a large telecommunication company is not the best choice for small business owners.
-For them, the value of an individual customer is much less in comparison with smaller providers able to deal with your problem individually.
+Nothing is perfect, so eventually problems occur even with the most stable systems.
+Make sure your provider has a professional support team and they are accessible and ready to assist you.
+Frankly, this is why a large telecommunication company is not the best choice for small business owners.
+For them the value of each individual customer is much less compared to smaller providers who can deal with your problem individually.

-- Protocols.
 Some private branch exchange providers are limited to using PSTN (Public Switched Telephone Network) ― conventional landlines which offer exceptional reliability and don’t depend on internet connectivity.
-Other virtual phone systems utilize the VoIP protocol, which allows supporting real-time voice conversations over the Internet.
-Naturally, the stability and sound quality of such services is dictated by your bandwidth.
-On the other hand, VoIP is cheaper and offers much more functions.
-Sophisticated virtual phone number providers support both of these protocols, which spares you the trouble of choosing and grants versatility.
+Other virtual phone systems utilize the VoIP protocol, which supports real-time voice conversations over the Internet.
+Naturally, the stability and sound quality of such services is dictated by your bandwidth, but VoIP is cheaper and offers more functionality.
+Sophisticated virtual phone number providers support both protocols, which spares you the trouble of choosing and grants versatility.

-- Mobile support.
-If your staff is constantly on the run, ensure it is possible to reach them via their personal smartphones.
-Check for such features as mobile applications for desired operation systems and call routing to mobile phones.
-Extended mobile functionality like to-do lists, immediate task assignment and social media integration are also immensely useful.
+If your staff is constantly on the move, ensure you can reach them on their phones.
+Check for features like mobile applications and call routing to mobile phones.
+Additional mobile functionality like to-do lists, immediate task assignment, and social media integration are also immensely useful.

 Comparing MightyCall and Grasshopper